sashankr98/nvim-jester/README.md

 require("nvim-jester").setup()
 ```

 Configuration can be passed to the setup function.
-Here is an example with most of
-the default settings:
+Here is an example with the default settings:

 ```lua
 require("nvim-jester").setup({